Jacob's: History

 Jacob's first English factory opened in 1914 in Aintree, Liverpool, and remains the primary UK producer of Jacob's products including Cream Crackers and Twiglets.
 In 1922, a separate English company was formed and the Dublin and Liverpool branches separated.
 After the separation, the Dublin branch retained the name W. & R. Jacob while the Liverpool branch became known as Jacob's Bakery Ltd.

 From the 1960s to the early 2000s, both bakeries underwent a series of mergers.
 In 1960, Jacob's Bakery joined Associated Biscuits, which was purchased by Nabisco in 1982.
 Associated Biscuits was subsequently acquired by Danone in 1989 and renamed The Jacob's Bakery Ltd. Meanwhile, W. & R. Jacob merged with Boland's Bakery in the 1970s to form Irish Biscuits Ltd., and in 1973 moved to a factory in the Dublin suburb of Tallaght.

-In 1991, the two companies again came under common ownership when Irish Biscuits was also acquired by Danone.
-In 2004, Danone and United Biscuits announced that they had made an agreement for the latter to acquire the UK and Ireland operations of Irish Biscuits and Jacob's Biscuits brands, known collectively as the Jacob's Biscuit Group.
+In 1991, the two companies again came under common ownership when Danone also acquired Irish Biscuits.
+In 2004, Danone and United Biscuits announced that they had agreed for the latter to acquire the UK and Ireland operations of Irish Biscuits and Jacob's Biscuits brands, known collectively as the Jacob's Biscuit Group.
 Just days after the acquisition was announced, however, Danone, United Biscuits, and Fruitfield Foods reported that Jacob's Biscuit Group would be split, with United Biscuits acquiring only the UK portion of the group and Fruitfield Foods acquiring the Irish portion.
 Fruitfield Foods was subsequently renamed the Jacob Fruitfield Food Group and is now part of the Valeo Food Group, which was established in September 2010 through the merger of Batchelors and Origin Foods.
 In 2014, United Biscuits was acquired by Pladis, a subsidiary of the Istanbul-based conglomerate, Yıldız Holding.